-The Vermont Space Grant Consortium (VTSGC) is pleased to announce a competition for Graduate Fellowships for the eleven-month period of July 2019 – May 2020.
+The Vermont Space Grant Consortium (VTSGC) is pleased to announce a competition for Graduate Fellowships for the twelve month period of June 2020 – May 2021.
 This competition is open to U.S. graduate students enrolled in M.S. and Ph.D. students in Science, Technology, Engineering, and Mathematics (STEM) disciplines within the State of Vermont1

 I. Program Overview

-The goals of this program are two-fold: (1) help prepare the next generation of researchers in STEM disciplines; and (2) to provide the graduate student a research experience that strongly aligns with NASA research priorities and technology needs.
+The goals of this program are two-fold: (1) to help prepare the next generation of researchers in STEM disciplines; and (2) to provide the graduate student a research experience that strongly aligns with NASA research priorities and technology needs.
 The proposal for a VTSGC Graduate Fellowship shall be written by the graduate student with collaborative support by a faculty mentor.
 Awards will be made directly to the student.

 Per NASA requirements for the National Space Grant Program, graduate students funded by this competition must be US citizens and enrolled full-time in a graduate program within a STEM discipline.
 Female students, members of underrepresented groups in STEM disciplines, and/or persons with a disability are especially encouraged to apply.
 Faculty serving as research mentors will be full-time faculty in STEM disciplines.

 III.
 Amount and Period of Support

-Subject to the timely arrival of NASA annual funding installments, these awards will provide the graduate fellow a stipend for a maximum of 11 months spanning from July 1, 2019 – May 31, 2020.
-For University of Vermont graduate fellows, the projected eleven month stipend level is $25,209.
-The award also includes an amount of up to $8,4602 for tuition costs and $3,1163 for health insurance.
-For non-UVM graduate fellows, the (projected) total amount of the stipend will be $36,786.
+Subject to the timely arrival of NASA annual funding installments, these awards will provide the graduate fellow a stipend for a maximum of 12 months anticipated to span from June 2020 to May 2021.
+For University of Vermont graduate fellows, the projected 12-month stipend is $30,900.
+The award also includes up to $12,672 for tuition costs and $2,694 for health insurance.
+For non-UVM graduate fellows, the (projected) total amount of the stipend/funding is $42,266.

-1Note that the availability and number of these awards are subject to future NASA funding allocations.
+1Note that the availability and number of these awards are subject to future NASA funding.

-2In-state tuition credit costs have not been set for FY20.
-This number is based on 12 credits at $705/credit.
+2In-state tuition credit costs have not been set for FY21.
+This number is based on 18 credits at $704/credit.
 This amount could change.

-3Health insurance costs have not been set for FY20.
+3Health insurance costs have not been set for FY21.
 This amount could change.